Considered to be THE granddaddy

 as a response to the popularity of Voltron

 .
 In this dub, Koji became "Tommy" and Sayaka was "Jessica."
 It was later given a shorter, but more faithful dub run commissioned by Toei

 .
 The Toei dub was hugely popular in the Philippines before Ferdinand Marcos ordered it off the air, and some episodes were released on VHS in the U.K.; before Tranzor Z

 , snippets of this dub had been aired in the U.S. on a Christian Broadcasting Network public-affairs program about Japan.
-And finally, in 2012, it was announced by Discotek Media
+And finally, in 2012, it was announced

 that they will be releasing the full, uncut, subtitled 1970s anime series in 2013.
 The fans went completely insane.